You have probably had a case where you needed to migrate your VM from one to another hypervisor.

 To provide you with the best VM and user experience, VMware and Microsoft use different tools.
 VMware uses VMware tools and Microsoft uses Hyper-V Integration Services.

 Hence, you need to uninstall VMware tools from your machine.
 Why?
-Because, you don’t need to use VMware integration services on Hyper-V VM.
+Because you don’t need to use VMware integration services on Hyper-V VM.

-Once you are done, shutdown your machine.
+Once you are done, shut down your machine.

-Step 2: Export VMDK file
+Step 2: Export the VMDK file

-In the second step, you need to export or copy VMDK file from your VMware datastore to Windows Server.
+In the second step, you need to export or copy the VMDK file from your VMware datastore to Windows Server.